Iris-s02/MyWebsite/README.md

 # MyWebsite
-This is my website for media dn web development
+This is my website for media and web development